agilize/terraform-provider-jumpcloud/docs/LINTING.md

 In addition to tfproviderlint, we also use golangci-lint for more comprehensive static code analysis.
 For information on configuration and troubleshooting with golangci-lint, see the [GOLANGCI-LINT.md](./GOLANGCI-LINT.md) document.

+We've configured golangci-lint to work properly with Go 1.22 by disabling problematic linters and using a custom configuration.

 ### Local Scripts

-We provide two scripts in the `scripts/linting/` directory to help with local verification:
+We provide several scripts in the `scripts/linting/` directory to help with local verification:

-- `scripts/linting/check_required_lint.sh`: Checks only critical errors, ignoring those to be addressed in phases.
+- `scripts/linting/check_required_lint.sh`: Checks only critical tfproviderlint errors, ignoring those to be addressed in phases.
-- `scripts/linting/run_linter.sh`: Provides options for checking specific errors and information on how to run the linter.
+- `scripts/linting/run_linter.sh`: Provides options for checking specific tfproviderlint errors and information on how to run the linter.
+- `scripts/linting/run_golangci_lint.sh`: Runs golangci-lint with the same configuration as CI to ensure consistent results.

 ## How to Contribute to Corrections